-Every evaluation is different depending on the complexity and scope of the project, however, experience shows that 2-3% of the overall budget of the project is a good estimate for an Independent Project Evaluation, where a minimum of US$ 30,000, to cover transport, DSA, fees, translations, presentation to stakeholders, logistics etc, is recommended.
+Every evaluation is different depending on the complexity and scope of the project, however, experience shows that 2-3% of the overall budget of the project is a good estimate for an Independent Project Evaluation to cover transport, DSA, fees, translations, presentation to stakeholders, logistics etc, is recommended.
 Consultation with IEU is proposed for the individual projects.

 Funding for evaluation costs should be reserved and allocated under the budget line 5700 at the design stage.

 For more information, please see Evaluation Criteria for Independent Project Evaluations

 What criteria have to be included in a project submission or a project revision in terms of Evaluation to ensure the Independent Evaluation Unit will clear it?